Digipath AI Test

 The system generates comprehensive, objective results:

-Quantitative analysis: Every cell is counted and measured
+Quantitative Analysis: Every cell is counted and measured

-Statistical evaluation: DNA content distribution is analyzed
+Statistical Evaluation: DNA content distribution is analyzed

-Histogram generation: Visual representation of cellular DNA patterns
+Histogram Generation: Visual representation of cellular DNA patterns

-Automated reporting: Standardized reports with clear recommendations
+Automated Reporting: Standardized reports with clear recommendations

 DNA Index Classification System